 - Engage students in lifelong learning through service

 - Apply academic, social, and personal skills to improve the community

-- Make decisions that have real results
+- Make decisions that could lead to sustainable impact.

 Digital Education Unit